-Cosmic reionization is an important period in the evolution of the Universe, when photons from energetic sources (i.e., first stars, galaxies, or quasars) ionized the ubiquitous neutral hydrogen gas in the intergalactic medium (IGM).
-This milestone happened over the first billion years of the Universe, ending at around $z \sim 6$ , and it holds a key for understanding the formation and evolution of the first galaxies (Loeb & Barkana 2001; Stark 2016; Ocvirk et al. 2016; Rosdahl et al. 2018; Wise 2019).
-However, the epoch of reionization (EoR) is yet to be fully understood.
-One of the biggest outstanding questions is determining the primary sources of the photons that ionize the Universe.
-The relative importance of the two types of sources proposed in the literature - star-forming galaxies and quasars - is still somewhat debated.
-However, recent studies indicate that quasars were likely too rare at these redshifts to reionize the Universe

-(Cowie et al. 2009; Fontanot et al. 2012, 2014; Kulkarni et al. 2019; Faucher-Giguère 2020; Trebitsch et al. 2021) and that photons from star formation are most probably the primary sources of reionization.
-Yet, it remains to be understood which types of galaxies are most profusely leaking ionizing radiation (photons with wavelength $\lambda < 912\,\text{Å}$ , also called the Lyman continuum) and the properties and environments that can make a galaxy a Lyman-continuum (LyC) leaker.
+et al. 2016; Rosdahl et al. 2018; Wise 2019).
+However, the Epoch of Reionization (EoR) is yet to be fully understood.
+One of the biggest outstanding question is determining the primary sources of the photons that ionize the Universe.
+The relative importance of two types of sources that are proposed in the literature, i.e., star-forming galaxies and quasars, is still somewhat debated but recent studies indicate that quasars were likely too rare at these redshifts to reionize the Universe (Cowie et al. 2009; Fontanot et al. 2012, 2014; Kulkarni et al. 2019; Faucher-Giguère 2020; Trebitsch, Maxime et al. 2021), and that photons from star formation are most probably the primary sources of reionization.
+Yet, it remains to be understood which types of galaxies are most profusely leaking ionizing radiation (photons with wavelength $\lambda$ < 912Å, also called Lyman continuum or LyC) and the properties and environments that can make a galaxy a LyC leaker.

-The primary difficulty in understanding the processes and sources that powered cosmic reionization is that it is not possible to directly probe the ionizing radiation at that epoch as those photons are all absorbed by the IGM on their way to us (Madau 1995; Inoue et al. 2014).
+The primary difficulty in understanding the processes and sources that powered cosmic reionization is that it is not possible to directly probe the ionizing radiation at that epoch as those photons are all absorbed by the intergalactic medium (IGM) on their way to us (Madau 1995; Inoue et al. 2014).
 Due to this, it is imperative to find indirect tracers for LyC emission to identify the sources of reionization.